🎭 Extra-Ordinary Language

 Core Characteristics

-These literary examples share a unifying feature: they present a literal semantic failure in one domain that creates insightful or profound resonance in another domain (metaphorical, allegorical, or abstract).
+Because of their intentionality and depth, I’m going to call these violations of “ordinary use” extra-ordinary use, or ExO language.
+They don’t obscure meaning; instead, they elucidate by way of contradiction or violated expectation.
+These literary examples share a unifying feature: they present a literal semantic failure in one domain that creates insightful or profound resonance in another (metaphorical, allegorical, or abstract).

-The logic sketch is strictly exploratory.
-It shows how an expression can fracture under a literal reading yet resolve in an imaginative one, and it supplies shorthand—MC, MP, TC—for that move.
-Making the break explicit clarifies how objectives rooted in the distributional hypothesis e.g. next-token prediction and RLHF tuned for coherence could steer models away from ExO language.
-If we want systems that embrace deliberate, meaningful rule-bending, we’ll need benchmarks that reward it.
+Ultimately, these examples illustrate how expressions can fracture under a literal reading yet resolve in an imaginative one.
+Making that fracture or violation explicit clarifies how objectives rooted in the distributional hypothesis, e.g., next-token prediction or RLHF tuned for coherence and readability could steer models away from ExO language.
+If we want systems that embrace deliberate, meaningful rule-bending, we’ll need benchmarks that more actively reward it.

 Why Might Current AI Struggle Here?

-Current language models face several systematic barriers to producing ExO language; at this point many of these are my own speculation or fan theory than concrete fact, but nevertheless here they are:
+Current language models face several systematic barriers to producing ExO language; at this point many of these are my own thoughts or fan theory rather than concrete fact, but nevertheless here they are:

 Data Scarcity in Pretraining: Though profound literature exists in pretraining corpora (Google Books, etc.), it’s statistically underrepresented.
 By definition, novel writing is rare, and easily-licensed conventional text dominates the training mix.
 Even within Pulitzer Prize winning articles/books etc the instances of truly profound prose/ExO language (as impactful as they may be) are few and far between.